List of awards and nominations received by Amy Adams: Irish Film & Television Awards

 The Irish Film & Television Academy Awards are presented annually to award best in films and television.

 MTV Movie Awards

 The MTV Movie Awards is an annual award show presented by MTV to honor outstanding achievements in films.
 Founded in 1992, the winners of the awards are decided online by the audience.

 Nickelodeon Kids' Choice Awards

 The Nickelodeon Kids' Choice Awards, also known as the Kids Choice Awards (KCAs), is an annual awards show that airs on the Nickelodeon cable channel that honors the year's biggest television, film, and music acts, as voted by Nickelodeon viewers.

 Palm Springs International Film Festival

 Founded in 1989 in Palm Springs, California, the Palm Springs International Film Festival is held annually in January.

 People's Choice Awards

 The People's Choice Awards is an American awards show recognizing the people and the work of popular culture.
 The show has been held annually since 1975, and is voted on by the general public.

-Primetime Emmy Awards

-The Primetime Emmy Awards are presented annually by the Academy of Television Arts & Sciences, also known as the Television Academy, to recognize and honor achievements in the television industry.